 It might seem like a quick solution to you, and a quick easy sale for the vendor, but it's false economy.
 As soon as you get an understanding of what you're doing I promise you'll either want to replace half of it, or realise you didn't need half of it.
 And I don't want to be the guy you're cursing for selling you a useless pile of gear...
 I wanna be the guy you appreciate for helping you put together the best kit for you that will serve you long term.
 A kit that is a solid foundation that you can expand on over time.

-Here is a list of the 7 basic minimum items needed to do this professionally & safely.
+Here is a list of the 7 basic minimum items needed to climb trees professionally & safely. *Note this list does not include Personal Protective Equipment.
+Your PPE needs will vary, but consider Helmet, Eye/Ear Protection, Chainsaw Protection Trousers & Boots.

 Each item type has a link to a range of products that suit where you can browse the options and choose the one that appeals most based on features or budget.
 There is no right or wrong within each, just different.
 And all the products are professional grade gear.
 There is no cheap handyman grade stuff here like what you might find in "kits".